m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

             avatars <- (interesting map fetchAvatar).sequence
         } yield buildMosaic(avatars)

 This is clearly miles ahead - so much so that it takes a while to realize we've also lost something.
+The distinction between two types of call is still there, in the difference between = and <-, but it's subtle, easy to miss.